 - Start with flat, even cake layers before filling.
 This helps make a stable cake.
 I like to use bake-even strips as these prevent the cakes from “doming” too much as they bake.
 You can also use a bread knife to trim off the domes, as needed.

-- Sprinkles – Top your coconut custard cake with your favorite colored sprinkles, nonpareils, or sanding sugar (in place of or in addition to toasted coconut).
+- Add sprinkles.
+Top your coconut custard cake with your favorite colored sprinkles, nonpareils, or sanding sugar (in place of or in addition to toasted coconut.

-- Fruit – Citrusy lime and coconut are a zesty pair.
-Top your cake with lime wedges or lime zest for a pop of color.
-Or, make a pineapple coconut cake with a garnish of fresh drained pineapple.
+- Garnish with fruit.
+Citrusy lime and coconut are a zesty pair.
+Top your cake with lime wedges or lime zest for a pop of color and zing.
+Or, make a pineapple coconut cake with a garnish of fresh chopped pineapple.

 - Prep Time: 60 minutes